The Lake George Winter Carnival Weekend Itinerary: Plan Your Visit

 The Lagoon Ice Bar

-Located in the middle of all the Lake George Winter Carnival action, make sure to stop at the ice bar at The Lagoon, which will be open every day the carnival is.
+Located in the middle of all the Lake George Winter Carnival action, make sure to stop at the ice bar at The Lagoon, which will be open every Saturday during the Winter Carnival except the last one (February 7, 14, 21, and 28).

 Snow Tubing & Skiing